filakhtov/gentoo-use-docs/sys-apps/dbus.md

 This flag should normally be disabled as it is only useful for the Gentoo team, testers and developers.

+### valgrind
+Pass the `--with-valgrind` option to the configure script.
+Enable additional instrumentation that is useful when running programs using `libdbus` with Valgrind profiler.

+This flag should normally be disabled.

 ### X
 Pass the `--with-x` option to the configure script.
 Install an `80-dbus` script into a system `xinitrc.d` directory that is responsible for automatically launching a session dbus instance as part of an X.org startup.